Ole Singstad: Personal life

-Singstad died on December 8, 1969.
-At the time of his death, he lived on Fifth Avenue in New York City.
-He is buried at the Green-Wood Cemetery, Brooklyn, New York.
+Singstad died on December 8, 1969 at Doctors Hospital in New York City.
+At the time of his death, he lived at 1120 Fifth Avenue on the Upper East Side of Manhattan.
+He is buried in Brooklyn's Green-Wood Cemetery.

 Honors and awards

-Singstad received honorary doctorates from the Stevens Institute of Technology of Hoboken, New Jersey; the New York Polytechnic Institute of Brooklyn; St. Olaf College of Northfield, Minnesota; and the College of Engineering Newark, New Jersey.
+Singstad received honorary doctorates from the Stevens Institute of Technology of Hoboken, New Jersey; Polytechnic Institute of Brooklyn; St. Olaf College of Northfield, Minnesota; and the Newark College of Engineering.

-Singstad was elected president of the American Council of Engineering Companies during 1941; he and Søren Anton Thoresen received gold medals and were decorated by King Albert I of Belgium for their work on the Waasland tunnel; a wooden statue has been erected in his honor at Lensvik Samfunnshus; and in 2008, a lecture in his honor was held at the Museum of Modern Art.
+Singstad served as president of the American Institute of Consulting Engineers from 1941 to 1943; he and Søren Anton Thoresen received gold medals and were decorated by King Albert I of Belgium for their work on the Waasland tunnel; a wooden statue has been erected in his honor at Lensvik Samfunnshus; and in 2008, a lecture in his honor was held at the Museum of Modern Art.

-Singstad was named 1933 Officer of the Order of the Crown of Belgium, received the 1939 Ridder order of First Class, the 1956 Medal of Honor from the American Society of Engineers and the 1960 Commander of the Order of Merit (Chile).
+Singstad was named Officer of the Order of the Crown of Belgium in 1933, appointed Knight 1st Class of the Order of St. Olav in 1939, named an Honorary Member of the American Society of Civil Engineers in 1956, and received the Chilean Order of Merit in the grade of commander in 1959.

 At age 48, Singstad received the Royal Norwegian Academy of Science Society, an award normally reserved for much older people.